lukekarrys/lukelov.es/src/posts/coffeeneuring-2020-challenge-plan.md

 ---
-title: "Intent to Ship: Coffeeneuring 2020 Challenge"
+title: "Intent to Ship: Coffeeneuring Challenge 2020"
 date: "2020-10-26T12:58:49-07:00"
 tags:
   - coffeeneuring
+  - coffeeneuring2020
 ---

 If I make a plan, maybe I'll be more likely to stick to it 😆